inekipelov/combine-inherited-observation/README.md

 let child = Child()

-// Get cancellable back directly instead of storing it let inheritCancellable = child.inherit(objectWillChange: parent)
+// Get cancellable back directly instead of storing it let inheritCancellable = parent.inherit(objectWillChange: child)

 // Later, you can cancel the subscription inheritCancellable.cancel()